Why most goal-setters never build a tracking system

 System integration is the practice of connecting a goal tracking process to existing workflows (calendars, task managers, journals, reviews) rather than running tracking as a separate isolated activity.
 Integrated tracking survives by inheriting the momentum of existing habits.

 If your goals span multiple life domains, our guide to multi-goal tracking orchestration shows how to manage several goals without letting the system collapse under its own weight.
-The best tracking system is the one that disappears into your routine.
+The best tracking system is one that disappears into your routine.

 Ramon’s take